11.30am – 3.00pm

-Paul Stewart and John Reardon will collaborate on building a Workshop that explores the proliferation of alternative schools, universities and institutions and what it means to be called an ‘alternative’ when it still operates within ‘the system’, within a logic of neoliberalism.
+Paul Stewart, John Reardon and Ross Cummings collaborated on building a Workshop that explores the proliferation of alternative schools, universities and institutions and what it means to be called an ‘alternative’ when it still operates within ‘the system’, within a logic of neoliberalism.

-The Workshop will look at existing models and alternative organisations, and explore whether they mirror current structures and maybe have more of an alternative curriculum rather than an alternative pedagogy?
+The Workshop looked at existing models and alternative organisations, and exploreed whether they mirror current structures and maybe have more of an alternative curriculum rather than an alternative pedagogy?

-The event will make connections between art-practice and art-learning.
-Through breakout and collaborative making-sessions we will offer a series of provocations and challenges to these questions in the form of physical, malleable, performative, tactile and manually-focused things.
-The Workshop will be shaped by the work of Ivan Illich, and Paulo Freire as well as ideas developed by Stewart through the Alternative Art College and Reardon through ARTSCHOOL/UK.
+The event made connections between art-practice and art-learning.
+Through breakout and collaborative making-sessions we offered a series of provocations and challenges to these questions in the form of physical, malleable, performative, tactile and manually-focused things.
+The Workshop was shaped by the work of Ivan Illich, and Paulo Freire as well as ideas developed by Stewart through the Alternative Art College and Reardon through ARTSCHOOL/UK.

 Paul Stewart is an Artist, Curator and Writer based in London and Middlesbrough.
 He is the founder of the Alternative Art College, a PhD Candidate by Practice at Teesside University and a Digital Fellow at mima (Middlesbrough Institute of Modern Art), curating the situation unit commissions (April – Sept 2015).